RagaviSelvam/ragavi-jenkins-ci-demo/README.md

-# ragavi-jenkins-ci-demo
+# Ragavi's Jenkins CI/CD Demo

-A sample CI/CD Jenkins pipeline project for SIT753 Task 8.1C
+This is a Node.js project created for SIT753 Assignment 8.1C to demonstrate Continuous Integration using Jenkins.

+## Author
+Ragavi Selvam

+## Features
+- Prints a timestamped message
+- Designed to test GitHub integration with Jenkins